-Locust Projects’ R+D / Mobile Studio is new initiative launched by Locust Projects to amplify Locust Projects as a hub and resource for artists.
-The R+D / Mobile Studio offers artists an opportunity to use Locust Projects as a jumping off point for delving into new projects, convening conversations that inform new directions, and dedicating time to new or existing work at Locust Projects.
-We encourage you to stop in Tuesday – Saturday from 11 am – 5 pm to interact directly with the R+D / Mobile Studio artist(s) as they work.
+Locust Projects’ R+D / Mobile Studio was launched by Locust Projects in 2018 to amplify Locust Projects as a hub and resource for artists.
+The R+D / Mobile Studio and new Screening Room positions Locust Projects as a jumping off point for delving into new projects, convening conversations that inform new directions, presenting curated video exhibitions of existing work inspired by current exhibitions.

 Angel Lauren Garcia - Blue Angel Side Show

 Angel Lauren Garcia will be researching mysticism in contemporary art as it relates to her own practice as well as its existence in history and current trends.
 Some themes she will be considering are oracles, shades of blue, and the collective unconscious.
 Her studio will become a mystical space where intuition and play are encouraged and also acknowledged from an academic perspective.
 The local community is encouraged to stop by to contribute to the creation of an oracle deck and to spend time discussing relevant topics in the space she will create.